Do I Need to Prime My Pool Pump? Complete Priming Guide

 4. Tighten the lid firmly but don't over-tighten (hand-tight plus 1/4 turn)

-5. Open your return line valves slowly
+5. Verify return line valves are open

 6. Turn the pump on at the breaker